 Identification of genes involved in transcription

 To identify genes involved in transcription, we used two tools.
 First, we annotated all the collected genes with Eggnog mapper (Cantalapiedra et al. 2021).
 We filtered out only the genes that fell into the COG category K, as that indicates that they are involved in transcription.
 Contemporarily, we scanned our sequences for Pfam profiles of known transcription factors (see supplementary file with list of profiles searched).
+These two approaches are complementary, as the first selects genes based on whether they may have a regulatory role in transcription, and the second focuses on collecting genes based on the presence of protein domains known to be present in certain transcription factors.
 Combining these two approaches, we collected a list of transcription factors and genes involved in transcription for all metacells.

 For comparison across species, we used the Eggnog Orthogroup (Eggnog_OG) of the genes.
 As we are comparing amongst distantly related animals, we chose to compare preferably the Metazoa level of the Eggnog_OG, and only when the Eggnog_OG did not reach Metazoa level, did we collect the most stringent level available (often either Eukarya or Opisthokonta).
 We then made an all-against-all comparison of all metacells of all species to check for co-expression amongst species.

-Visualisation of genes in common across species
+Comparison of genes in common across species

-To visualise the relationships across metacells and species, we created a network graph using cytoscape (REF) (Figure 5A).
-With cytoscape we can highlight which connections are already present considering only the top 100 genes per metacell and which appear later when including all genes with lfp>0.5 (see Supplementary Figure).
+To understand the relationships across metacells and species based on shared regulatory genes, we created a network graph using cytoscape (REF) (Figure 5A) to visualise which connections were formed.
+We highlighted which connections are already present considering only the top 100 genes per metacell and which appear later when including all genes with lfp>0.5 (Figure 5A and Supplementary Figure).
 As the network of all metacells from all species contained too many connections to easily focus on relationships amongst specific subsets of metacells, we extracted subsets of the networks to identify more meaningful connections.
 So, we extracted the subnetwork containing Human PRCs and the first two neighbouring metacells (directly connecting metacells, and metacells connecting to the directly connected metacells) to explore connections amongst candidate ciliary PRCs.
 For candidate rhabdomeric PRCs, we made a subnetwork with Drosophila metacell and its next two neighbours (Figure 5 A’ and A’’).
+Furthermore, to visualise more clearly the number of shared genes across metacells and species, we also plotted a heatmap (Figure SX).

 The network graphs provided broad information about how many connections are shared amongst metacells, however, they are not the best visualisation to focus on which genes are in common across metacells.
 For that we made a presence absence table with genes ordered by most frequent (specifically with the hierarchy: present in most phyla, present in most species, present in most metacells) (Figure 5B and Supplementary figure with full list of genes).
+We also counted which Pfam domains were most frequently present.

 Data Availability